newdigate/csharp-sql2expression/README.md

 ```

-and when evaluating the result, we should get these results:
+and when evaluating this expression for the data in the unit test, we should get these results:

 ``` javascript
 [{"dbo_Customers_Id":1,"dbo_Customers_Name":"Nic","dbo_Categories_Name":"Tier 1","dbo_States_Name":"MA","dbo_Brands_Name":"Coke"}]